BOKD-189/peanux_ggj2020/readme.md

 To get your blog index value, open Notion and Navigate to the Notion page with the table you created above.
 While on this page you should be able to get the page id from either:

-- the URL, if the URL of your page is https://www.notion.so/Blog-S5qv
+- the URL, if the URL of your page is https://www.notion.so/Blog-S5qv1QbUzM1wxm3H3SZRQkupi7XjXTul then your `BLOG_INDEX_ID` is `S5qv1QbU-zM1w-xm3H-3SZR-Qkupi7XjXTul`
+- the `loadPageChunk` request, if you open your developer console and go to the netwo